 The group was formed, and they’d made a statement by attacking Hiroshi Tanahashi at Dontaku, but they still needed a name.
 On Talk Is Jericho, Devitt recalls how he came up with it.

-“I remember one night I’m back in the dojo and I’m scribbling lots of little names, trying to figure out what it’s gonna be.
-I didn’t want it to be 3 letters (like nWo), and I didn’t want it to be ‘The’ something.
+“I remember one night I’m back in the dojo, and I’m scribbling lots of little names, trying to figure out what it’s gonna be.
+I didn’t want it to be three letters (like nWo), and I didn’t want it to be ‘The’ something.
 So, I remember coming up with this name, Bullet Club, thinking that’s kinda cool.
 I was trying to tie everyone’s characters together.
-So, I’d been doing this thing where I was a ‘Real Shooter,’ I used to make fun of Minoru Suzuki because he’s an actual shooter, I’d say ,‘Well I’m a real shooter,’ just to kinda make fun of him.
-I’d always do the hand gun point gesture at him, just backstage in the locker room joking around.
+So, I’d been doing this thing where I was a ‘Real Shooter,’ I used to make fun of Minoru Suzuki because he’s an actual shooter, I’d say, ‘Well I’m a real shooter,’ just to kinda make fun of him.
+I’d always do the hand gunpoint gesture at him, just backstage in the locker room joking around.
 This was about six months before we even came up with Bullet Club.

-The team found instant success by Prince Devitt entering the Best of the Super Juniors tournament soon after their formation, with the team using their bond to help each other out in matches, helping Devitt cheat his way through the tournament, much to the dismay of the Japanese fans, who were not as accustomed to these kind of heel tactics.
+The team found instant success by Prince Devitt entering the Best of the Super Juniors tournament soon after their formation.
+With the team using their bond to help each other out in matches, it helped Devitt cheat his way through the tournament — much to the dismay of the Japanese fans, who were not as accustomed to these kind of heel tactics.

 Devitt recalls, “We were the only people who were really working proper heel.
 I went from being this super straight-laced babyface doing all these high-spots and dives, to like, I completely changed my offense to eye-pokes, nut-shots and I wouldn’t do any of the fancy stuff anymore.